phatblat/ContactTracing/README.md

 - [Cryptography and Your Apps](https://developer.apple.com/videos/play/wwdc2019/709) WWDC video
 - [Apple CryptoKit](https://developer.apple.com/documentation/cryptokit)

+## Overview

+The ContactTracing Framework is designed to help developers implement a privacy- preserving contact tracing solution.
+It covers two user roles:

+1. __Affected User__.
+A user who reports themself as positively diagnosed as having the virus.
+2. __Exposed User__.
+A user who has notified themself as potentially exposed to an Affected User.

+### Affected User

+When a user is positively affected, their Daily Tracing Keys should be shared with other uses to alert them to potential exposure.
+These Daily Tracing Keys are retrieved using CTSelfTracingInfoRequest.

+### Exposed User

+Given a set of positively affected Daily Tracing Keys, the framework allows you to determine whether those Daily Tracing Keys were observed locally by the user, indicating potential exposure.
+If so, additional information such as date and duration may also be retrieved.
+Possible observations can be retrieved using `CTExposureDetectionFinishHandler`, and additional information using `CTExposureDetectionContactHandler`.

+The following illustration outlines the flow of the ContactTracing Framework for iOS.

 ## 📄 License

 This repo is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for rights and limitations.